NCAR/MPAS-Workflow/README.md

 As such, the current `develop` branch of MPAS-Workflow may or may not be backward compatible to those source code tags.
 For developers, unless they are absolutely sure that their workflow branch is consistent with a particular set of source code `develop` branches, it is strongly recommended that they start their development process from the tagged source code hashes stored in `build/CMakeLists.txt`.
-After checking out the specific source code hashes (via `ecbuild`), it is simple to generate their own feature or bugfix branches using, e.g., `git checkout -b feature/CustomFeature`.
+After checking out those specific source code hashes (via `ecbuild`), it is simple to generate their own feature or bugfix branches using, e.g., `git checkout -b feature/CustomFeature`.